hostbuster/mam/README.md

 - Params are validated against ranges at load time.
 Out-of-range values are clamped to safe min/max per the tables above.
 - Commands using named params (`"param": "F0"`) also resolve via the same maps.

+Auto-generated tables:

+See `docs/ParamTables.md` for an always-up-to-date table generated from the source-of-truth `ParamMap.hpp`.

 ### Offline command timeline

 Offline renders now honor JSON `commands` with sample-accurate timing using the timeline renderer.